Deciding on the most suitable option for you from the large DT Swiss wheels range can be tricky, so here's a guide to help you get it right.

 The ER 1600 Dicut 31 uses aluminium rims and 350-based hubs that are slightly heavier than those used higher up the range.
 The freewheel features DT Swiss's Ratchet System 18 which doesn't engage as fast as the Ratchet System 36 SL (it drives the rear wheel in 20° following coasting, as opposed to 10°), but it's equally durable.

 These wheels have a higher maximum recommended system weight (bike plus rider) than the more expensive models – 130kg versus 120kg.

 Buy if: You're interested in a durable disc wheelset at a reasonable price.

-E 1800 Spines are designed to be all-rounders for training and everyday use.
+E 1800 Splines are designed to be all-rounders for training and everyday use.
 The 370 rear hub uses a three-pawl system rather than the star ratchet system for which DT Swiss is better known.